A revolution in the existing rules for alternative investment companies (AICs)

 Alternative investment companies (AICs) are entities that carry on business in the form of:

-• a partnership (i.e. a limited partnership or a partnership limited by shares where the sole general partner is a capital company, including a European company); or
+• A partnership (i.e. a limited partnership or a partnership limited by shares where the sole general partner is a capital company, including a European company); or

-• a capital company (i.e. a limited liability company, a joint stock company, including a European company)
+• A capital company (i.e. a limited liability company, a joint stock company, including a European company)

 The essence of an AIC is to raise funds from at least several investors who recognise that they will get a better return on their investment than they would on their own.
 The AIC charges the investors a fee for managing the funds they have entrusted and, if it makes a profit, a commission (carried interest).
 From a legal point of view, AICs are still professional investment funds, but with slightly less stringent obligations under law, which allows for more flexibility in the conduct of investment business in this form.